Deep Conditional Measure Quantization: Introduction

 In general terms, quantization is the process of replacing a set of values (possibly an infinity of them) with a finite number chosen to be the most representative according to some metric.
-This is related to vector quantization \cite{book_quantization_measures,measure_quantization} that work with objects in a high dimensional space.
-Applications range from signal processing~\cite{constantinides1984quantization,crochiere1989multirate,vaidyanathan1993multirate} to finance~\cite{lyons1995cubature,pages_optimal_2018,pages2015cubature}, statistics~\cite{sculley2010web,optimal_quantization_wasserstein11}, which makes it an important area of research in statistics and machine learning in general.
-We will be concerned with a particular instance of this question, namely the quantization of probability measures\footnote{We only consider here probability measures, but the extension to signed measures can be done directly following the prescriptions in \cite{huber_energy_quantization_turinici22}.}; in this case we want to represent a probability measure $\mu$ with support in $\Ycal$ by a sum of $Q$ Dirac masses $\delta_{\beta,y}= \sum_{q=1}^Q \beta_q \delta_{y_q}$, where $y_q \in \Ycal$ are chosen such that the distance between $\mu$ and $\delta_{\beta,y}$ is as small as possible (we will come back later to the definition of the distance); here $\beta$ are some weight parameters (see section ~\ref{sec:theory}).
+This is related to vector quantization \cite{book_quantization_measures,measure_quantization} that operate on objects in a high dimensional space.
+Applications range from signal processing~\cite{constantinides1984quantization,crochiere1989multirate,vaidyanathan1993multirate} to finance~\cite{lyons1995cubature,pages_optimal_2018,pages2015cubature}, statistics~\cite{sculley2010web,optimal_quantization_wasserstein11}, which makes it an important area of research in statistics, knowledge representation and machine learning.
+We will be concerned with a particular instance of this question, namely the quantization of probability measures\footnote{We only consider here probability measures, but the extension to signed measures can be done directly following the prescriptions in \cite{huber_energy_quantization_turinici22}.}; in this case we want to {represent the knowledge encoded into} a probability measure $\mu$ with support in $\Ycal$ by a sum of $Q$ Dirac masses $\delta^\beta_\ybf= \sum_{q=1}^Q \beta_q \delta_{y_q}$, where $y_q \in \Ycal$ are chosen such that the distance between $\mu$ and $\delta^\beta_\ybf$ is as small as possible (we will come back later to the definition of the distance); here $\beta$ are some weight parameters (see section ~\ref{sec:theory}).

-But, there are times when $\mu$ is depending itself on another parameter $\mu=\mu(x)$ or $\mu$ can be a conditional law.
-The question is how to compute efficiently the quantization of the law $\mu$ conditional to $x$.
-Our proposal is to construct a deep neural network that minimizes the Huber-energy statistical distance (see~\cite{huber_energy_quantization_turinici22} for a definition) and outputs the quantized version of the conditional law.
+But, there are times when $\mu$ is depending itself on another parameter $\mu=\mu_x$ or $\mu$ can be a conditional law.
+The main question treated in this paper is how to compute efficiently the quantization $\mu_x$ of the law $\mu$ conditional to $x$.
+Our proposal is to involve a deep neural network that minimizes the Huber-energy statistical distance (see~\cite{huber_energy_quantization_turinici22} for a definition) and outputs the quantized version of the conditional law.